Program Mission & Overview

-The Undergraduate Pre-Health Program (UPP) started in the spring of 2006; the Office of Diversity and Inclusion at the University of Colorado Anschutz Medical Campus partners with Kaiser Permanente Health Plan of Colorado for the 13-month program.
-Both Organizations are committed to helping increase the number of historically underrepresented individuals within the health care professions for the purpose of reducing health disparities among underserved communities in Colorado.
+The Undergraduate Pre-Health Program (UPP) started in the spring of 2006; the Office of Inclusion and Outreach(OIO) at the University of Colorado Anschutz Medical Campus hosts the year long program.
+OIO is committed to helping increase the number of historically underrepresented individuals within the health care professions for the purpose of reducing health disparities among underserved communities in Colorado.

-By participating in the program students will learn about health disparities, health policy and social justice issues that impact equity in healthcare.
-The courses are taught by distinguished University of Colorado Anschutz Medical Campus and Kaiser Permanente, faculty, staff and students.
-Topics will consist of lectures demonstration, interactive presentations, personal and professional development.
-The program is designed to expose students to the many facets of health care.
+By participating in the program students learn about health disparities, health policy and social justice issues that impact equity in healthcare.
+Courses are taught by distinguished University of Colorado Anschutz Medical Campus faculty, staff and students.
+Topics consist of personal and professional development, lectures, demonstrations, and interactive presentations.
+The program is designed to allow students to explore the many facets of health care.

 - The program will start with a summer orientation to be held in August.

 - Saturday Academy workshops will be held monthly during Fall - Spring, starting in August through May.

 - The summer portion of the program will take place May - July.
 The summer component will include a paid summer internship on the Anschutz Medical Campus (summer internship participation is contingent upon successful completion of Saturday Academies and positive evaluation of behavior/performance).